 MPCAC: The Master of Arts in Counseling programs are accredited by the Master’s in Psychology and Counseling Accreditation Council (MPCAC) for the period of August 2014 through August 2024.
 MPCAC values counseling and psychology masters programs that emphasize diversity, social justice, and research grounded practices.
-Eastern University’s Counseling Psychology Department recognizes the important of the integration of counseling and psychology in the preparation of competent and exemplary practitioners.
+Eastern University’s Counseling Psychology Department recognizes the importance of the integration of counseling and psychology in the preparation of competent and exemplary practitioners.
 Additionally, the mission of Eastern University, with its focus on reason and justice, aligns with the type of programs that MPCAC selectively accredits.

 MPCAC is recognized by the Council for Higher Education (CHEA) as an accrediting body for masters programs that “educate students in the science-based practice of counseling and psychological services.”
 View the letter of recognition.
 This means MPCAC has equal standing with other counseling program accrediting bodies.